Energizer Holdings, Inc.

 • Weak cash flow

-ENR remains profitable and inexpensive on earnings/EBITDA, but heavy leverage, a thin equity cushion, and weaker recent cash flow make it a high-risk turnaround rather than a clean value play.
+ENR is profitable and inexpensive on earnings, but heavy debt, thin interest coverage, and weakening cash flow make it a high-risk holding despite acceptable liquidity.

 Price Behavior